WitalijBukatkin/CommunicationWeb/README.md

 ` SourcePoint, TargetPoint, SourceConnector, TargetConnector`

 #### Task:
-Develop entity beans, connect with jpa annotations
+1. Develop entity beans, connect with jpa annotations
+2. Create website of two pages on ejb and jsp

 #### Result in
 - Entity package as source files.